Welcome to the F&Mily!

 There is a reason our community is known as a F&Mily.
 We want parents and guardians to feel connected to this place that their student will call home for the next four years.
 There are lots of ways you can have an impact on your student and the institution:

 Parents are among F&M's most loyal donors, but they are just as generous with their time.
-They volunteer to host dinners at their homes, come to campus to discuss the challenges and opportunties within their industries, and help us place F&M students in internships and jobs.Get Involved
+They volunteer to mentor students, come to campus to discuss the challenges and opportunties within their industries, and help us place F&M students in internships and jobs.Get Involved

 The Franklin & Marshall College Parents Council is a group of prominent and influential parents of current F&M students who are invited by the College to join the council.
 These members of the Franklin & Marshall community serve as knowledgeable and generous advocates for the mission of the College through engagement, service and advocacy.Learn More